 Cable TV is Rigid

 Talk to any cable provider today and you will find they have custom packages that are not only more suitable but also affordable.
 Don’t take someone’s word instead, search for cable providers in your area and ask if they have flexible packages to suit your viewing needs.

 There’s a misconception that cable TV has to tie you down with a contract but today, many providers are offering no-contract cable services.
 Search for a no-contract “cable provider in my area,” and you will get several suggestions.
 Go ahead and check whether they offer the channels you need and at the best price.

 There Are No More Benefits of Cable TV Today

 Listening to naysayers predicting the demise of cable TV, you might believe cable offers nothing good.
 However, consider the benefits of bundling (internet, TV, and phone services), live sports action, and recording technology among others.

 This is the biggest misconception and unfortunately, many people have fallen for it.
 If cool means excellent programming and reliability in shows, then cable TV remains cool and it is no wonder streaming services are hard at work to buy shows from big networks.

 Cable TV is Unnecessary Today

-If you go with the hype and cut the cable, you might find it hard finding the diversity of programming you get on cable without the need for a subscription.
+If you go with the hype and cut the cable, you might find it hard to find the diversity of programming you get on cable without the need for a subscription.

 Cable TV isn’t Worth Switching Back To